Jump to:

 Rehabilitation Management and Treatments

-Stable phalangeal and metacarpal fractures treated non-operatively may have protected return to play before 4 weeks.44 Whereas, unprotected return is typically between 4 to 8 weeks depending on risks of the sport.
-Imaging should be obtained to ensure adequate healing has occurred before unprotected return to play is allowed.19 Similar guidelines are followed for surgically corrected fractures but risk vs. benefit must be considered by the surgeon.
-Acceptable protective devices vary and are determined by each sport’s governing body.
+Stable phalangeal and metacarpal fractures treated non-operatively may have protected return to play before 4 weeks, with unprotected return typically between 4 to 8 weeks depending on risks of the sport.
+Imaging should be obtained to ensure adequate healing has occurred before unprotected return, The same guidelines apply to surgically corrected fractures, but risk and benefits must be evaluated by the surgeon.
+Protective devices depend on the sport’s governing body.

-Ligamentous injuries have a similar return to play timeline as fractures.
-UCL, scapholunate ligament, and mallet injuries may return to sport immediately with protection for 4 to 6 weeks.
-Jersey fingers are treated surgically and require significant healing time of up to 4 months before return to contact sports.47
+Mallet finger injuries and ligamentous injuries, such as the UCL and scapholunate ligament, typically allow a return to sport with protection after 4 to 6 weeks.
+Jersey fingers require surgical treatment and up to 4 months of healing before returning to contact sports.17

 At different disease stages

 Functional rehabilitation requires mobility, stability, sensitivity, and freedom from pain.
 Coordinated management can effectively address these needs during different phases of recovery.
 During the inflammatory phase, edema and pain reduction are essential.
 Control of edema can be achieved through splinting, compression, ice, elevation, and electrotherapeutic modalities.
 In the regenerative phase, there is a proliferation of scar tissue.
 Therapists can use supportive splints and active exercises to maintain range of motion.
-In the remodeling phase, dynamic and serial splints, as well as active assist exercises can be of benefit.
-Additionally, heat, stretching, and electrotherapeutic modalities are employed.19,22,48
+In the remodeling phase, dynamic and serial splints as well as active assist exercises can be beneficial.
+Additionally, heat, stretching, and electrotherapeutic modalities can be helpful.9

 Coordination of care